legendarycode3/decentralized-stablecoin/README.md

 ## How It Works
-The Decentralized Stablecoin (DSC) protocol allows users to deposit approved cryptocurrency collateral and
+The Decentralized Stablecoin (DSC) protocol allows users to deposit approved cryptocurrency collateral and mint a USD-pegged stablecoin while